 The World Economic Forum defines globalization as “the process by which people and goods move easily across borders.”
-To that regard people travel across borders offering their labor, their investments and their ideas in markets that can provide opportunities unavailable in their home countries.
+To that regard, people travel across borders offering their labour, their investments and their ideas in markets that can provide opportunities unavailable in their home countries.

 Nowadays more and more countries offer Investment programs that lead to Residence or even Citizenship with different requirements and various standards but ultimately with one common goal.

 To boost their economies by the foreign investments funds that flow into the country’s registers.

 Greece, of course, is not an exemption.
 A country that has been trying through the years to strengthen its economic status and attract investment funds could not miss out on this opportunity.

 The Greek Residency-by-Investment (RBI) program commonly known as Golden Visa has been officially launched by the Greek Government back in the summer of 2013.
 When first launched it had only one main investment option and that was the purchase of property or properties with a minimum value of 250,000 EUR.
 The program offers a five-year residence permit for non-EU-citizens and their dependent family members which can be renewed after the aforesaid period by simply maintaining property investments that add up to the value of 250,000 EUR.

 Although the program had a slow start in the first few years following its official launching it made quite an impact in 2017 and has hit its peak point during 2019.
 Taking a glance at the statistics (see Board 1) it is obvious that the residence permits that were issued via the Golden Visa program during the year 2018 alone were almost equivalent to the number of permits issued during the initial three (3) years of the program’s activation (2013-2016).
 Moreover, during 2019 the same number has been almost doubled exceeding all expectations.